kalendar/assessments/srl/strategies/understanding/medium.md

 All students can benefit from learning new ways to learn.
 Click on any of the **Learn**, **See**, or **Do** to help develop your reperotire of learning strategies.

-1. Click on the **Learn** button to read more about time management and why it is important.
+1. Click on the **Learn** button to read more about learning strategies and why they are important.
-2. Click on the **See** button to read in-depth cases about managing your time.
+2. Click on the **See** button to read in-depth cases about learning strategies.
-3. Click on the **Do** button to learn about strategies to help you schedule and organize your time.
+3. Click on the **Do** button to learn about strategies to help you learn, retain, and recall information.